DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/grouping.md

 ### Local Grouping

-In the following example, the data specified as a plain rows, so it is required to group them locally by the Grid within the `LocalGrouping` plugin.
+In the following example, the data is specified as plain rows.
+In this case, the data should be grouped locally using the `LocalGrouping` plugin.

 .embedded-demo(grouping/local-grouping-static)

 ### Custom Grouping

-If the data specified has a hierarchical data structure that is already grouped, it is required to use the `CustomGrouping` plugin.
+If the data has a hierarchical structure (already grouped), use the `CustomGrouping` plugin.

-In the following example, the data specified as an array of groups.
-In order to parse the custom groups structure it is required to specify the `getChildGroups` property to the `CustomGrouping` plugin.
+In the following example, the data is specified as an array of groups.
+Specify the `CustomGrouping` plugin's `getChildGroups` property to parse a custom group structure.

 .embedded-demo(grouping/custom-grouping-static)